gmltmd789/UnitSpeech/README.md

 - length_scale : Increasing its value (> 1.0) makes the speech slow, while decreasing its value (< 1.0) makes the speech fast <br>

 **Note: Using excessively large gradient scales can degrade the audio quality.**

+## License

+The code and model weights of UnitSpeech are released under the CC BY-NC-SA 4.0 license.

 ## References
 * [BigVGAN](https://github.com/NVIDIA/BigVGAN) (for vocoder)